mattbegent/staddle/README.md

-#Boilerplate v1.5
+#Boilerplate v1.6.0

-A brilliant less boilerplate for small and large scale websites.
+A brilliant front-end HTML5 and LESS boilerplate for small and large scale websites.

 ##Features